Case Study: Aerospace Company Drives One Company Synergies

 - Cultural barriers included distrust between departments that lead to hoarding of equipment and other costly behaviors

-- No comprehensive data about their assets, their use, condition, future demand, obsolescence or various other characterizations or costs existed to ground availability or target investment requirements
+- No comprehensive data about their assets, their use, availability, condition, future demand, obsolescence, or a host of other important information

 With demand for capital out-stripping supply, there was a clear need and plenty of room for dramatic improvement.

 A Blueprint defined the essential elements of the solution which included an implementation plan and financial Pro-forma against which the team would measure future success.
-Phase one of the implementation focused on redeployable and sharable equipment because of its ubiquitous presence throughout the test process.
-The goal was to launch and test the Sente test resource management software Scireo® at one location, then implement it across the company.
+Phase one of the implementation focused on re-deployable and sharable equipment because of its ubiquitous presence throughout the test process.
+The goal was to launch and test the Sente enterprise asset management software Scireo® at one location, then implement it globally to produce “one company” synergies.

-Sente and the company’s in-house equipment management team worked together to audit existing equipment, set up the resource management structure – tailored processes, refined roles with metric responsibilities and Scireo® integrated software tools – and introduce it at the beta site in just two weeks.
-The integration would enable all of the different categories of equipment to be managed in one tool with performance enabled by powerful workflows designed specifically for each equipment category and being able to be consolidated into one view of all categories of equipment need for each test program.
+Sente and the company’s in-house equipment management team worked together to audit existing equipment, set up the management structure – tailored processes, refined roles with metric responsibilities and Scireo® integrated software tools – and introduce it at the beta site in just two weeks.
+The integration would enable all of the different categories of equipment to be managed in one tool with performance enabled by powerful workflows designed specifically for each equipment category.
+They wanted to be able to be consolidated into one view of all categories of equipment needed for each test program.